 Gray Reed places a high value on giving back to our communities, and is extensively involved with pro bono and philanthropic efforts in Houston, Dallas and Waco.

 Established in 2021, the Gray Reed Foundation is a 501(c)(3) not-for-profit organization that supports charitable organizations where our attorneys and staff invest their own money and time.
 Firm attorneys, staff, clients and friends of the firm fund the Foundation, and Gray Reed attorneys and staff can have their individual charitable contributions matched through the Foundation’s employee matching program or request a grant be made to a charity in recognition of their volunteer efforts.

-Click here to review the Gray Reed Foundation 2021 Annual Report.
+Click here to visit the Gray Reed Foundation's website.

 Pro Bono Efforts

 Gray Reed’s Pro Bono Committee was founded in December 2012 in an effort to increase volunteer opportunities for attorneys firm-wide and to identify potential pro bono opportunities in our communities.
 Since the inception, Gray Reed has sponsored and staffed numerous legal clinics, including the Houston Volunteer Lawyers Veterans’ Clinic, Dallas Volunteer Attorney Program Clinics, Houston Bar Association LegalLines and the Houston Volunteer Lawyers Saturday Walk-in Clinic.
 The firm also provides free legal advice to numerous non-profit organizations, including The Women’s Home, Children’s Advocacy Centers of Texas, Inc. and The Women’s Resource.

 Gray Reed attorneys volunteer more than 1,500 hours each year to a variety of pro bono matters.
 Cases range from family law divorces to estate planning to litigation to helping nonprofits through a variety of avenues, such as: